AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/move-tasks.md

    * In the task list, select one of the parents in the project plan.
    * Click the search icon ![Search icon](assets/search-icon.png) and search for a parent task by name.

-   The task should appear in the list.
+   The task displays in the list.

    ![Select parent task when moving a task with search functionality ](assets/select-parent-when-moving-tasks-with-search-functionality-nwe-350x110.png)

 1. Select the radio button for the parent, after you have found it.

-   If you do not select a parent task, the tasks are moved as main tasks rather than subtasks and they will be placed at the end of the task list on the destination project.
+   If you do not select a parent task, the tasks are moved as main tasks rather than subtasks and they are placed at the end of the task list on the destination project.

 1. Click **Move task**

    Or

    Click **Move tasks** when you select multiple tasks in a list.

    The moved tasks are now on the specified project and are either subtasks to a parent task, or the last tasks on the project.